asyncapi/bundler/README.md

 <!-- tocstop -->

 ## Overview
 An official library that lets you bundle/merge your specification files into one.
-AsyncAPI bundler can help you if -
+AsyncAPI bundler can help you if:

 <details>
-<summary>your specification file is divided into different smaller files and is using json `$ref` to reference components </summary>
+<summary>your specification file is divided into different smaller files and is using JSON `$ref` property to reference components </summary>

 ```yaml